csprabala/csprabala.github.io/_posts/2015-10-10-Filtering-modules-when-constructing-object-graph-in-pinject.md

 		  def __init__(self, authentication):
 		    pass

- When Pinject tries to create an object of TestClass, it doesn't automatically identify that authentication field needs to be injected with Authentication object defined in mycode.authentication module in cases where it detects Authentication class else where lets say in httplib2.Authentication.
+ When Pinject tries to create an object of TestClass, in cases where it detects more than one Authentication class lets say in httplib2.Authentication along with Authenctication defined in mycode.authentication, it doesn't automatically identify that authentication field needs to be injected with Authentication object defined in mycode.authentication module.
+ It throws a class name conflict exception.

 Below is my solution to the problem.
 In the application root, I replace _get_explicit_or_default_modules that is defined in pinject.finding module with a function that I define.
 This function filters the modules that Pinject has to inspect to